- A PhD Loan can fund a PhD in any field lasting between three to eight years.

 - EdD – Doctor of Education

-Note: The official term for a PhD loan is a Doctoral loan.
-However, it is most commonly referred to as a PhD Loan due to its primary use being used to fund PhDs.
+Note: The official name for a PhD Loan is a Doctoral Loan, however, many postgraduate students commonly refer to as a PhD Loan due to its primary use being used to fund PhDs.

 Am I Eligible for a PhD Loan?

 There are several requirements you must meet to be eligible for a PhD loan.
-These are summarised below into two categories – those that make you eligible and those that make you ineligible for a PhD loan.
+The eligibility criteria are summarised below into two categories – those that make you eligible and those that make you ineligible for a PhD loan.

 Requirements That Make You Eligible:

-- Be a UK or EU national and ordinarily a resident of England or Wales.
+- Be a UK or EU national (or have settled status) and ordinarily a resident of England or Wales.